 In more severe cases, your dentist may recommend restorative dentistry treatment along with a splint.
 Missing teeth can cause unhealthy TMJ strain.
 Dental implants or bridges can restore the jaw to full function.
 We may even use crowns to evenly distribute pressure across the bite.

 Your TMD symptoms won’t go away on their own without proper TMJ treatment.
 Ignoring whatever pain you’re experiencing can lead to further complications with your jaw and require more invasive procedures.
 To start finding relief from your TMD, schedule a consultation with your dentist so that they can develop a proper treatment plan.

 Your dentist will determine the root cause of your TMD by evaluating your oral cavity before administering treatment.
 Understanding the causes of your symptoms is just as important as the treatment itself.
-In cases where your TMJ Disorder is caused due to teeth grinding, you may be given occlusal splints to shift your jaw into proper alignment while you sleep.
+In cases where your teeth grinding causes TMJ Disorder, your dentist may give you occlusal splints to shift your jaw into proper alignment while you sleep.

 Fix Your TMJ Disorder for a Pain-Free Life

 Are you dealing with frequent facial or jaw pain?
 Visit the dentists at Brown & Baran Family Dentistry for TMD treatment.
 We use occlusal splints to shift your jaw into proper alignment and provide you with lasting relief.

 Call our Wilmington, DE practice at (302) 999-7600 or our Seaford, DE office at (302) 536-7589 to schedule your appointment today.
 We serve new and returning patients living in Pike Creek, Marshallton, and Stanton, DE.